Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: Abstract

 \section{Abstract}

-This paper investigates the stability of interfacial long waves in two-layer plane Couette flow using an asymptotic model developed in \cite{KalogirouCimpeanuKeavenyPapageorgiou2016R1} to match the experimental findings of \cite{BartheletCharruFabre1995}.
-Concentrating on the bistable regime, we show a remarkable agreement with the asymptotic model, both qualitatively and quantitatively.
-The two stable traveling waves are identified and their basins of attraction characterized via different initial conditions.
+This paper investigates the stability of interfacial long waves in two-layer plane Couette flow using a nonlinear, nonlocal asymptotic model derived from the Navier-Stokes equations and valid for thin upper layers.
+Nonlocality enters through a coupling of the thin and main layers, and crucial inertial effects are retained.
+The models generically support bistability phenomena observed in experiments where two stable travelling waves, one unimodal and the other bimodal, are recorded at the same lid velocity.
+In direct comparisons with experiments, the models show remarkable agreement, both qualitatively and quantitatively.
+The two stable travelling waves are identified and their basins of attraction characterised via large-time computations for different initial conditions.
+We also identify a new symmetry-breaking travelling-wave branch bifurcating from the bimodal family, compute higher-wavenumber travelling-wave branches, and present time-periodic orbits arising via Hopf bifurcation.